The Milgram Obedience Experiment

 punishments for incorrect answers.

-As electric shocks were apparently applied the shock level was flashed up on screen
+As electric shocks were apparently applied the shock level was flashed up on screen.

-Jean-Paul is seen by viewers but not by the questioners, who only hear his pre-recorded protests and screams as he 'receives' increasingly severe shocks.
+only hear his "pre-recorded" protests and screams as he apparently "receives" increasingly severe shocks.

 Not knowing that the screaming Jean-Paul is really an actor, the apparently reluctant questioners, who believed the Xtreme Zone game show was real, typically